Restoration Strategies Science Plan

 - Zamorano, M., Piccone, T. and Chimney, M.J.
 2018.
 Effects of short-duration hydraulic pulses on the treatment performance of a periphyton-based treatment wetland. ecological engineering 111(1): 69-77.

 - Zhao, H., T. Piccone, and M. Zamorano.
 2015.
 STA-3/4 Periphyton-based Stormwater Treatment Area (PSTA) Cell Water and Total Phosphorus Budget Analyses.
 Technical Publication WR-2015-001.
-South Florida Water Management District, West Palm Beach, FL.
+South Florida Water Management District, West Palm Beach, FL

-Evaluation of Sampling Methods for Total Phosphorus
+Remote Environmental Sampling Technology: Evaluation of Sampling Methods for Total Phosphorus

 Activities Completed and Current Status